Skip NavigationSkip to Primary Content

-Microchips are an implant about the size of a grain of rice which holds identification and contact information for your pet.
+Microchips are an implant about the size of a grain of rice that holds identification and contact information for your pet.
 This means that someone who can scan your pet for a microchip would be able to contact you to let you know they’ve been found!
 It’s standard practice in most veterinary hospitals to scan recovered pets for microchips.
 This helps return your pet to you sooner rather than later.

 Benefits of microchipping your pet:

-- Microchips last for your pet’s entire life
+Microchips last for your pet’s entire life

-- Find your pet if they wander off or are separated from you
+Find your pet if they wander off or are separated from you

-- In the case of a natural disaster, your pet can be returned to you
+In the case of a natural disaster, your pet can be returned to you

-- Provide identification in case your pet is stolen
+Provide identification in case your pet is stolen

-- Microchips can contain information like health conditions or medication your pet takes
+Microchips can contain information like health conditions or medication your pet takes

 Microchips are tiny – about the size of a grain of rice – so implanting them is about as much pain as that of a vaccination.
 If you’re worried about your pet feeling pain during the implantation process, we can implant your pet’s microchip while they’re getting spayed or neutered.